sierisimo/publications/TheFunctionChangedMyMind/README-en.md

 ## Generics

-Coming from _Java Land_ and seeing that all my function looked the same with one single parameter changed made me thing: "I can do better thant this".
+Coming from _Java Land_ and seeing that all my function looked the same with one single parameter changed made me thing: "I can do better than this".
 So I did:

 ```kotlin
 fun <T> launchActivity(context: Context, clazz: Class<T>) {